GCC: Generalised Canonical Correlation

 r0

-the number of global factors, default is NULL, the algorithm will automatically estimate the number of global factors.
-If you have the prior information about the true number of global factors, you can set it by your own.
+The number of global factors.
+Default is NULL, the algorithm will automatically estimate the number of global factors.
+If you have prior information about the true number of global factors, you can set it manually.

 r

-the number of local factors in each group, default is NULL, the algorithm will automatically estimate the number of local factors.
-If you have the prior information about the true number of local factors, you can set it by your own, notice it should be an integer vector of length M (the number of groups).
+The number of local factors in each group.
+Default is NULL, the algorithm will automatically estimate the number of local factors.
+If you have prior information, set it manually as an integer vector of length M (the number of groups).

 localfactor